tamirMoshkovitz/Ducktales/README.md

 DuckTale: The Amazon Recreation

-Welcome to DuckTale: The Amazon Recreation!
-This project is a faithful recreation of the classic DuckTales game, focusing on the Amazon level.
-Embark on an adventure with Scrooge McDuck as he navigates treacherous terrains, uncovers hidden treasures, and outwits foes in the dense jungle.
+Welcome to DuckTale: The Amazon Recreation — a faithful reimagining of the classic DuckTales game, focusing on the beloved Amazon level.
+Join Scrooge McDuck as he braves perilous jungle terrain, uncovers hidden treasures, and outwits his foes in a lush, adventure-packed environment.

+This project was an absolute joy from start to finish — from the initial architectural sketches to the final playable product.
+It provided valuable hands-on experience with core object-oriented programming (OOP) principles such as abstraction, inheritance, and generics, as well as key design patterns like state machines, singletons, and the observer pattern.

+⸻

-Gamepad Controls
+🎮 Gamepad Controls

+Movement & Actions
-•	Move: Use the D-pad to move Scrooge McDuck left or right.
+	•	Move: Use the D-pad to move Scrooge left or right.
-•	Jump: Press the South button to make Scrooge jump.
+	•	Jump: Press the South button to jump.
-•	Pogo Stick Put: Press the West button to deploy Scrooge’s pogo stick.
+	•	Deploy Pogo Stick: Press the West button.
-•	Pogo Jump: Hold Down on the D-pad and press the West button simultaneously to perform a pogo jump.
+	•	Pogo Jump: Hold Down on the D-pad and press the West button simultaneously.

+⸻

-Cheat Codes
+🧪 Cheat Codes

-For players seeking additional control or testing capabilities, the following cheat codes are available:
+For debugging or enhanced control, the following cheat codes are available:

+In-Game:
-•	Reset Level: Press the North button to reset the current level.
+	•	Reset Level: Press the North button.
-•	Reset Game (Return to Opening Screen): Press the East button to reset the game and return to the opening screen.
+	•	Return to Opening Screen: Press the East button.
-•	Reset Enemies: Press the Right Shoulder button to reset all enemies in the current level.
+	•	Reset Enemies: Press the Right Shoulder button.
-•	Reset Player: Press the Left Shoulder button to reset Scrooge’s position.
+	•	Reset Player Position: Press the Left Shoulder button.

-In the Opening and Ending Screens:
+Opening & Ending Screens:
-•	Start Level (Choose Land): Press the North button to start a level or choose a land.
+	•	Start Level / Choose Land: Press the North button.
-•	Quit Game: Press the East button to exit the game.
+	•	Quit Game: Press the East button.